Milos, Greece Travel Guide: What to See, Do & Eat (By a Local!)

 Click here for the ferry schedule and to book your ferry tickets.

 Milos has a small airport and there are regular flights from Athens Airport provided by Olympic Airways, Aegean Airways, and Sky Express.
-Ticket prices are cheaper if you book in advance and a window seat is essential to enjoy the stunning views.
+Ticket prices are cheaper if you book in advance, and a window seat is essential to enjoy the stunning views.
+Flights typically take just 40 minutes from Athens.

 How to get around Milos